Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 - Why are some coalescence events represented by blue points ?
 Red points ?
 - Are multiple coalescence events happening often ?

-> **Question 2: Simulating different trees (loci)**
+> **Question 2: Simulating different trees**
+>
 > Does the simulation output seem to change qualitatively a lot for the same parameters k and N?
+>
-> What does it mean if you want to simulate coalescence process at various loci?
+> What does it mean if you want to simulate coalescence process for various independent loci?
+>
-> How does it translate in your conslusions for species delimitation methods?
+> Why does it matter for species delimitation multi-loci methods?

 I personally got all gene coalescing in one parent after only two generations: